MauroDataMapper/docs/docs/plugins/sparql.md

     This plugin allows users to execute their own queries against the data store.
 A malicious user may write arbitrarily complex queries which could cause Mauro to slow down or become unresponsive.
 If you install this plugin, you may wish to ensure the Mauro instance is behind a firewall, and ensure that users know what they are doing!

+---

 ## API Endpoints

-The plugin provides two (equivalent) endpoints which accept a SPARQL query as part of the request body, and return results in a variety of formats.
+The plugin provides two (equivalent) endpoints which accept a SPARQL query as part of the request body and return results in a variety of formats.

 <endpoint class="get">/api/sparql</endpoint>
 <endpoint class="post">/api/sparql</endpoint>

-The *Accept* header determines which format is returned, according to the table below:
+The **Accept** header determines which format is returned, according to the table below:

 <table>
   <thead>